Jerry Only: Sid Vicious

 On 1 February 1979, Only attended a party on Bank Street in Manhattan’s Greenwich Village and was introduced to Sex Pistols bassist Sid Vicious who was in town to launch himself as a solo artist.
 Earlier in the day Vicious had been released on bail from Riker’s Island (where he had been undergoing forced detoxication after an assault on Todd Smith and breaking terms of his previous bail for the alleged murder of his girlfriend Nancy Spungen who was found stabbed to death at the Chelsea Hotel in October 1978).
 Only arrived early and was making bolognese sauce with Vicious' mother, Anne Beverly, but once Vicious' drug-taking friends arrived and started getting high, he left.
 Later that day he discovered that Vicious had died of an overdose which was widely reported as a suicide.
 Only maintains that Vicious overdosed accidentally from his tolerance being lower as the result of having been through rehabilitation whilst in prison.

+Gear

+From 1977 to 1983, Only used a Rickenbacker SB4001 bass, with an acoustic amplifier with built-in distortion, Acoustic cabinets (one 18" speaker), Rotosound Round Wound strings.
+From 1987 to 1997, he began using his own custom made Rand Devastator bass.
+He then began using a Gothic Customs Devastator bass, with Ampeg SVT amplifiers, Ampeg SVT cabinets, along with an Acoustic amplifier.

+Personal life

+Only has two daughters.
+He was previously married to his wife Jonna but they have since divorced.